FanY4098/CATParc/README.md

-# ParcorTest
+# CATParc
 The package implements a spectrum-based statistic to test if two positions along the protein sequence are partially correlated or not.

 # Installation
-To install the `ParcorTest` package, you will first need to install `devtools` package and then execute the following code:
+To install the `CATParc` package, you will first need to install `devtools` package and then execute the following code:
 ```
-devtools::install_github('FanY4098/ParcorTest')
+devtools::install_github('FanY4098/CATParc')
 ```

 # Main Functions
 There are four main functions in this package.
 (1)`OneHot_Protein` transforms the original MSA data into standardized binary vectors; (2) `ModFit` fits regularized regression model based on the transformed data to get the residuals; (3) Based on the fitted residuals, `TestCCA` employs a spectrum based test statistics to infer the partial correlation between two positions of the protein sequences, while `TestLS` uses the L2 and Sup norm based statistics to do the inference.
 You can always use the following command to see more details:
 ```
-library(ParcorTest)
+library(CATParc)
 ?OneHot_Protein
 ?ModFit
 ?TestCCA